 The company provides Word Press and Joomla Services along with shared, dedicated, virtual private server (VPS), and managed WordPress plans.
-Shared Hosting, Cloud Hosting, Dedicated Servers and Reseller Hosting are some of the options as well.
-Each have multiple plans with different service levels so you can strike a balance with what you need and your budget.
-The company invested in reliable technology, and there’s a lot included in their plans like caching, unlimited sites, email accounts, security, Hack Alert Malware Monitoring, auto backups and a lot more.
+Shared Hosting, Cloud Hosting, Dedicated Servers, and Reseller Hosting are some of the options as well.
+Each has multiple plans with different service levels so you can strike a balance between what you need and your budget.
+The company invested in reliable technology, and there’s a lot included in their plans like caching, unlimited sites, email accounts, security, Hack Alert Malware Monitoring, auto backups, and a lot more.

 Ease of use

 SiteGround is also recognized as being newbie-friendly.
 You’re not overwhelmed and everything in your account and CPanel is laid out logically, with great supporting documentation.

 - PCMag Editors’ Choice for Web hosting

 - Best Host News gives them a 9.9 Rating

 - Web Hosting Hero gives them 10 out of 10 for Features, Performance, and Support